Navigating the Engineering Organization A New Engineer's Guide

 Transitioning new engineers into professionals who can blend in and contribute to the technical organization is, at best, doubtful.
 Trained in the "nuts and bolts" of a technical subject, new engineers have little to no training on the "soft" skills of how to work within an organization.
 This robust guide shows new engineers how to quickly operate and succeed within their new engineering organization.

-The approach and goals found in this book provide a building block to help all new engineers make the leap from student to professional and succeed in their new engineering organization.
+The approach and goals found in this book provide a building block to help all new engineers cross the "Great Divide" from student to professional and succeed in their new engineering organization.

 "For new engineering graduates, the transition to industry can be particularly challenging, as evidenced by the high turnover rates for new employees.
 Dr. Santer addresses the problem by helping the new engineer understand the world they are entering into and the rationale behind its structure and operational constructs.
 This book will also be useful for hiring managers, to better understand the scope of the challenge, as they guide their new employees through the onboarding process."

 "Every graduating engineering student needs to read Dr. Robert Santer’s new book before interviewing for potential job opportunities in the public and private sectors.
 It explores in depth the otherwise little-advertised company cultures, goals, objectives, operations, opportunities, and expectations.
 It was often my privilege to address many of Dr. Santer’s students about these issues within government-oriented organizations, including NASA, DOD, and their broad spectrum of space and aviation contractors."

 Col. Jack Robert Lousma USMC, Ret.

 Pilot, Skylab 3; Commander, Space Shuttle Columbia Flight STS-3

 CAPCOM, Apollo 13